How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Executive Summary

-• Key Insight: 72% of their pipeline was "never going to close"—AI scoring reallocated rep time to the 28% worth pursuing
+- Key Insight: 72% of their pipeline was "never going to close."
+Instead of scoring them out, the fix was to never let them into the pipeline in the first place

 Introduction